Intern in Seville FAQ

 For Seville we suggest approximately $125 USD per week, and this covers normal expenses like groceries, metro money, some going out and one or two nearby excursions a month.
 The price goes up when you start going out at night more and when you begin to travel further abroad (which we do encourage!)
 For example, you can get to Portugal, France, Morocco or Andorra very inexpensively from Seville.

 Is there an Adelante contact in Seville?

-Yes – Catherine Anner, our director abroad, works with Iris Villalva to ensure that you have an educational and fun experience in Seville.
-This team of women will coordinate your housing, internship placement, and whatever else you may require during your time abroad.
-You will be meeting with Catherine during your first week of classes before your internship starts.
-She speaks English and you will be given Spanish contact and emergency contact information to reach her at any time.
-Catherine has ample experience in the education abroad industry.
+Yes – Dr. Maria Teresa Alonso, our director abroad, works with Paula Barrena, our candidate services coordinator to ensure that you have an educational and productive (and fun!) experience in Seville.
+This team of women help us coordinate your housing, internship placement, and once you arrive, will assist with whatever else you may require.
+Both speak some English and you will be given Spanish contact and emergency contact information to reach both at any time.
+Dr. Alonso has ample experience in the education abroad industry.